Edible oil refining: Neutralization

-Neutralization consists in the removal of free fatty acids, which come from the partial natural hydrolysis of triglycerides.
-This is done or by steam stripping in the case of short fatty acids, such as in palm or coconut oil.
+Neutralization consists of the removal of free fatty acids, which come from the partial natural hydrolysis of triglycerides.
+In the case of short fatty acids, this is done by steam stripping, such as in palm or coconut oil.

 Otherwise, pH is increased by adding a dilute solution sodium hydroxide or lime.
-The fatty acids are transformed in soaps, which are separated from the basic water phase, and submitted to a second treatment with hot water at 65-90 °C. The byproduct of this step is called soapstock.
+The fatty acids are transformed into soaps, which are separated from the basic water phase, and submitted to a second treatment with hot water at 65-90 °C. The byproduct of this step is called soapstock.

 Alternative processes

-In order to minimize soapstock, and the energy and base used in the process, different attempts were tried to improve the process.
-In membrane degumming, it was demonstrated that it is possible to separate some free fatty acids.
+In order to minimize soapstock, energy usage, and the base used in the process, different experiments were done in an attempt to improve the process.
+For example, it was demonstrated that it is possible to separate some free fatty acids through membrane degumming.

-Another technology has evaluated the esterification of free fatty acids with glycerol, in order to re-obtain vegetable oil, both with metal catalysis or by using microorganisms.
-However, all these attempts resulted to be less convenient respect than the original neutralization process.
+Another technology has evaluated the esterification of free fatty acids with glycerol in order to reclaim vegetable oil, both with metal catalysis and by using microorganisms.
+However, all these attempts proved to be less convenient than the original neutralization process.